Are you on the right help page?

 Attachments | Attachments | Append |

-This rule helps ensure that issues capture the right information at the right time.
+This rule helps ensure that work items capture the right information at the right time.
 You can reduce data entry errors and increase consistency.

-Jira can update certain fields for you automatically when you move issues between columns or change their status:
+Jira can update certain fields for you automatically when you move work items between columns or change their status:

 - Use the For transition dropdown to tell Jira the column or status that updates a certain field.